oat-sa/taohub-articles/forge/deliveries/move-to-in-campaigns.md

 ![](../resources/campaigns-move.png)

-The Move to box is displayed when a campaign is selected in the tree and when you click on the Move action (in the right-click menu or in the Actions box).\
+The Move to box is displayed when a campaign is selected in the tree and when you click on the Move action (in the right-click menu or in the Actions box).<br/>

 To move a campaign, just click on the target class.